badatya111/FirstApp/README.md

 # FirstApp
-Need know how it's working
+Need to know how it's working